"Premature optimization is the root of all evil" (D.E. Knuth)

-Efficient code can be well-structured and clean code, based on on a sound overall architecture and sound algorithms.
+Efficient code can be well-structured and clean, based on a sound overall architecture and sound algorithms.
 Efficient code can be highly implementation-code that bypasses documented interfaces and takes advantage of obscure quirks in the current implementation.

-Ideally, your code should only contain the first kind of efficient code.
-If that turns out to be too slow, you should profile the application to find out where the performance bottlenecks are and optimize only the bottlenecks.
-Other code should stay as clean as possible.
+Ideally, your code only contains the first type of efficient code.
+If that turns out to be too slow, profile the application to find out where the performance bottlenecks are and optimize only the bottlenecks.
+Let other code stay as clean as possible.

-This Efficiency Guide cannot really learn you how to write efficient code.
+This Efficiency Guide cannot really teach you how to write efficient code.
 It can give you a few pointers about what to avoid and what to use, and some understanding of how certain language features are implemented.
-We have generally not included general tips about optimization that will work in any language, such as moving common calculations out of loops.
+This guide does not include general tips about optimization that works in any language, such as moving common calculations out of loops.

-It is assumed that the reader is familiar with the Erlang programming language and concepts of OTP.
+It is assumed that you are familiar with the Erlang programming language and the OTP concepts.